 - They have to be cycled down to 20% and then fully charged.

 - They also require an equalized charge every 5-10 cycles and they require watering.
 If you aren’t careful, you may end up overfilling or filling at the wrong time which may result in unadjusted battery acid.

 - These batteries can also get very hot and are in danger of overheating during charging.

 - This is the most innovative battery option.
 It requires no watering or maintenance and has a very long life (10+ years).

 - Their ultra-fast “whenever charging,” allows you to plug in your equipment during any break times to keep the battery charged all day long with up to 18 hours in run time, without having to run it down to 20%.

-- Because of the chemistry of lithium iron phosphate batteries, no heat is generated during use, meaning there is no risk of fire or explosion even under the most extreme external conditions.
+- Because of the chemistry of lithium-ion phosphate batteries, no heat is generated during use, meaning there is no risk of fire or explosion even under the most extreme conditions.

 - These batteries are also sustainable.
 There is no venting, gassing, or corrosion, and with no toxic or heavy metals, there are no disposal fees either – they are 100% recyclable.

 - Lithium-ion batteries have a higher upfront cost.
 They also will require small changes in some operations to account for the charging difference.

 In the end, the best battery for your operations depends solely on your operation's priorities.
 Want to learn more about lithium-ion or lead-acid batteries?< Return to All Posts